What You Need To Know About Alcohol Poisoning

 As the opioid addiction epidemic grows to outstanding proportions, many providers throughout the U.S. are turning to a form of treatment in which they argue is the “gold standard” in treating opioid addiction.
 To these individuals, the terms evidence-based treatment and medication-assisted treatment go hand-in-hand, usually denying all other forms of drug and alcohol services.
 Due to this association and the rising number of overdoses, supporters of M.A.T. are growing in number…and why not?
 When you hear the words “evidenced-based,” aren’t you more inclined to listen?

-So what exactly is evidenced-based practice?
+So what exactly is evidence-based practice?
 While EBP is a term used widely in many fields of medicine and health care, it can be defined by three basic principles.

 In simpler terms, evidence-based treatment is based on the results that previous patients/clients have had successful outcomes with a specific form of treatment or program.
 As an example, when a number of individuals have found success in achieving long-term sobriety through the utilization of 12-step programs, like AA and NA, the idea is that these fellowships work.
 The evidence is found in the fact that they have and continue to achieve continuous sobriety through the utilization of these programs.